 How Much Money Does It Cost to Build a Strip Mall?
-2026 Cost Breakdown

 Building a strip mall requires a substantial financial commitment that varies dramatically based on size, location, construction quality, and market conditions.
 In 2026, expect to invest anywhere from $1 million for a small neighborhood strip center to $10 million or more for a larger anchored retail development.
 This comprehensive guide breaks down every cost component so you can accurately budget your strip mall construction project.

-Strip Mall Construction Cost Overview
+What Is Strip Mall Construction Cost?

 Strip malls remain one of the most accessible commercial real estate development opportunities due to their relatively straightforward construction, consistent tenant demand, and scalable investment sizes.
 However, underestimating costs leads to budget overruns, financing challenges, and project failures.